marinasundstrom/BlazorPhp/README.md

 ## Issues with interactive components

-I have based this loosely on the [BlazorMinimalApiTes](https://github.com/marinasundstrom/BlazorMinimalApiTest) project, it enables interactive components through Minimal API endpoints - both running on Server, and in WebAssembly.
+I have based this loosely on the [BlazorMinimalApiTest](https://github.com/marinasundstrom/BlazorMinimalApiTest) project, it enables interactive components through Minimal API endpoints - both running on Server, and in WebAssembly.

 However, PHP requires you to get the rendered - the right rendered that supports emitting code for the rendering modes.

 The ``HtmlRenderer`` only emits static HTMl - and it doesn't support interactivity.

-One possible solution would be if the .NET Team opened up the ``EndpointHtmlRenderer`. (make it public) In preparation, the code for this has been added, but it is commented out.
+One possible solution would be if the .NET Team opened up the ``EndpointHtmlRenderer``. (make it public) In preparation, the code for this has been added, but it is commented out.

 If this is done, then it is just a matter of uncommenting and recompiling.